 This publication contains procedures to assess the CUI security requirements in NIST Special Publication 800-171.
 The content in this publication is derived from NIST Special Publication 800-53A, which provides assessment procedures to determine the effectiveness of the security controls in NIST Special Publication 800-53.
-Therefore, organizations are encouraged to consult the NIST publication when developing plans to assess CUI security requirements.
+Organizations are encouraged to consult NIST Special Publication 800-53A when developing their plans to assess CUI security requirements.